FAQ

 3) Pay with your HSA/FSA card, or submit for reimbursement from those accounts according to their policies.

-Notes about using insurance (any means of covering sessions other than full self-pay without reimbursement):
+Important notes about using insurance (any means of covering sessions other than full self-pay without reimbursement):

 Insurance companies can require me to submit thorough information to them about your concerns, session content, treatment, and more, when you use your benefits, even if they are out-of-network.
 This can introduce privacy and confidentiality limitations that are beyond my control.
 You would have consented to this to use your benefits.